 Hey, I’m Martin.
 I’m the Author, Speaker, Coach and CSO at When PIGGS Fly and I help people find and live their purpose in life regardless of their age, past pain or current circumstances.
 For fun I fly airplanes, lift weights and occasionally wear a speedo on stage.

 HOW I CAME TO KNOW THAT ANYTHING REALLY IS POSSIBLE

 Life was hard as a kid with the last name Pigg, until mom told me how police in the 60’s took the derogatory use of the word, Pig, and created an acronym which stood for pride, integrity and guts.
-She told me that I also had pride, integrity and guts, and that because I had an extra G in my name, it meant that I had twice as many guts as anybody else.
+She told me that I also had pride, integrity and guts, and that because I had an extra G in my name, it meant that I had twice as many guts as any other kid in school.
 Mom’s story was my introduction to the idea that anything was possible for me.

-Growing up, folks often used the phrase “when pigs fly” when they believed that something was impossible to achieve.
-But with my last name and mom’s story of my invincibility, I chose to use the phrase as fuel to prove the doubters wrong.
-And then many years later when I earned my pilot’s license I was sure that if this Pigg could fly, then anything really was possible.
+Growing up, I heard folks use the phrase “when pigs fly” whenever they wanted you to believe that something was impossible to achieve.
+But with my last name and mom’s story of my invincibility, I used the phrase as fuel to prove the doubters wrong.
+And then many years later when I earned my pilot’s license, I was sure that if this Pigg could fly, then anything really was possible.

 10 THINGS YOU MIGHT NOT KNOW ABOUT ME